marcos-maralves/fraud-loss-prevention/README.md

 <!--awscli not in use today -->

 8. Open the following ports for inbound connection (from Internet to this VM)
-  - Click at the instance, at the description panel below look for Security Groups and click in the group created automatically.
+  - At AWS Console, click at the EC2 instance and at the description panel below, look for Security Groups and click in the group created automatically.

   - In the inbound tab add the following Services:
     - SSH should be created automatically
     - Add: HTTP - TCP - 80 - 0.0.0.0/0 - web
     - Add: HTTPS - TCP - 443 - 0.0.0.0/0 - secure web
     - Add: Custom TCP - 1880 - 0.0.0.0/0 - node-red
-    - Add: Custom TCP - 1882-1889 - 0.0.0.0/0 - mqtt
+    - Add: Custom TCP - 1889 - 0.0.0.0/0 - mqtt

 **Node-Red:**